neoncitylights/typescript/README.md

 Using your text editor or IDE, find-and-replace the following placeholders:

 - `@author/package`: Replace this with the name of your package.
-This can be scoped under a user/organization (e.g `@org-or-user/my-package`).
+The `@author` part represents a user or an organization.
   - **Note**: This placeholder is different than the others to avoid warnings from the NPM client.
 - `{{author}}`: Replace this with your GitHub/npm username, or the name of your organization.
 - `{{package}}`: Replace this with the name of your library.